dagger/dagger/docs/current/cookbook.md

 </Tabs>

 Another possible approach shown into the following listing is to use independent classes (or interface depending on the programming language) with public methods as function.
-This is useful to avoid passing the client to all imported functions.

 <Tabs groupId="language">
 <TabItem value="Go">